-Tenured and tenure track faculty members in the College of Natural Science are expected to strive for excellence in all their teaching, research and leadership/service roles and should continuously seek ways to enhance their capabilities, performance and contributions regardless of tenure status, rank or service time.
+Tenured and tenure system faculty members in the College of Natural Science are expected to strive for excellence in all their teaching, research and leadership/service roles and should continuously seek ways to enhance their capabilities, performance and contributions regardless of tenure status, rank or service time.
 In parallel, the University, College, Departments and Programs have a responsibility to effectively foster and support excellence and evaluate faculty performance in all these areas of responsibility.

 This document describes the College policies for faculty development and evaluation.
-Each unit with tenure track faculty positions should have a parallel set of policies.
+Each unit with tenure system faculty positions should have a parallel set of policies.
 These policies should be compatible with the College policies described here and the University policies described in the Faculty Handbook.

 The most important components of the College and unit faculty development policies are effective mentoring programs for faculty members at all career stages and especially in the early years, effective written annual performance reviews, identification of performance problems at an early stage, proactive unit and individual implementation of steps for improvement and, when necessary, effective unit implementation of University policies for post-tenure review and disciplinary action.
 The College criteria for reappointment, promotion and tenure, the expectations for teaching evaluation and work load policies are available on the College website.

 Early identification of potential performance problems in a faculty member’s career is critical.
 Discussions of these should take place between the chair or director and the faculty member during the annual review process and throughout the year as needed.